Boost the productivity of your remote teams with fast, reliable storage

-Over the past decade the number of employees working from home in the UK increased by more than 250,000 and of course this number has grown dramatically in recent months.
+Over the past decade, the number of employees working from home in the UK increased by more than 250,000, and of course, this number has grown dramatically in recent months.
 Delivering a wide range of business benefits, including reduced costs, enhanced business continuity, increased employee retention and access to a wider talent pool, it’s no surprise that many more businesses are planning to continue with remote working even when normality returns.

 To reap the rewards of telecommuting, companies must ensure that employees can work from home as productively as they can in an office environment—and this means giving employees fast, easy access the tools and information they need to thrive.
-But for a lot of organisations, especially businesses with large workforces and complex IT infrastructures, system latency represents a huge barrier to establishing a happy and productive remote workforce.
+But for many organisations, especially businesses with large workforces and complex IT infrastructures, system latency represents a huge barrier to establishing a happy and productive remote workforce.